So your customer decided to cancel. It happens.

 Instead, make it as easy to leave as it was to sign up.
 This is part of your service to your customers, and is the best way to reinforce the message that you care about your customers’ experience with your brand—from start to finish.

 Create a Cancellation Flow

 One thing that must be part of your cancellation process: The option to pause instead of cancel.
 If the customer opts to pause, it gives you a chance to continue nurturing that customer and gently nudging them back to your service over a period of time.

 Also, it’s a good idea to give them the consequences of cancelling.
 In addition to loss of functionality (which is a given), explain how the loss of historical data could negatively affect your customer.
 Then, offer them the option to pause.

 Offer to Discount or Downgrade Their Service

-Downgrading is an alternative to cancelling or pausing.
-Some customers may bite at this, especially if you’re able to position it correctly.
+Downgrading is another alternative to cancelling or pausing.
+Some of your current customers may bite at this, especially if you’re able to position it correctly.